keptn/keptn.github.io/content/docs/0.8.x/integrations/action_provider/index.md

 -  [sh.keptn.event.action.triggered](https://github.com/keptn/spec/blob/0.1.6/cloudevents.md#action-triggered)

-Next to meta-data such as project, stage, or service name, the event contains information about the action to execute and a value property.
+Next to meta-data such as project, stage, or service name, the event contains information about the action to execute.
 For more details, please see the specification [here](https://github.com/keptn/spec/blob/0.1.6/cloudevents.md#action-triggered) and take a look at the example:

 ```json
 {